 Open to juniors and seniors who desire to read widely in a given area or to study a specific topic in depth.
 Written reports and frequent conferences with the advisor are required.
-Prerequisite: Department approval

-HIST 510 Teaching Assistant in History 3 cr
+HIST 510 Teaching Assistant in History

-Offers highly qualified junior/senior majors an opportunity to assist an instructor in the teaching of an introductory course.
+Offers highly qualified junior/senior majors an opporunity to assist an instructor in the teaching of an introductory course.
 The student may be held responsible for grading papers, conducting classes and review sessions, etc.